 I know some people think the only fun in resolutions is breaking them, but I’m a resolution enthusiast.
-I like to look back on the past year and think about what I did well, like this year, like not stealing my kid’s Halloween candy, actually listening when my son tells me a story he’s already told me 438 times, and staying awake the entire time my daughter wants me to play with her LOL Surprise Dolls.
+I like to look back on the past year and think about what I did well, and in the chaos of this year, that’d be: not stealing my kid’s Halloween candy, actually listening when my son tells me a story he’s already told me 438 times, and staying awake the entire time my daughter wants me to play with her LOL Surprise Dolls.
 I also take the chance to reflect on what I didn’t so well, like telling my kids I need to eat chocolate for the protein, always sending my in-laws’ calls to voicemail, and my inability to stick to a monthly budget as my family’s Vice President of Fiscal Drainage.

-So, now that my kids are ages 8 and 11, I’m encouraging them to look back on the highs and lows of their year as well.
+So, now that my kids are ages 8 and 11, I’ve been encouraging them to look back on the highs and lows of their year as well.

 Before you go thinking I’m pushing my kids to make New Year’s resolutions about working on on their abs or being more patient in LA traffic, pump the breaks.
-That’s my list – if you add the requisite “use better language around the kids,” and “read more.”
+That’s historically been my list – if you add the requisite “use better language around the kids,” and “read more.”
 Oh, and I’m always trying to eat less sugar, or less salt, or less food.
-And year after year, I’m determined to be more organized and become one of those moms who buys Halloween costumes in August and holidays gifts in October.
-Still working on those.
+And one of these years I’ll commit to being more organized and becoming one of those moms who buys Halloween costumes in August and holidays gifts in October.
+This wasn’t the year for those.

-Anyway, as my kids have started to age out of the too-young-to-be-thoughtful phase, I figured they should make resolutions, too – in hopes that they could improve on a bad habit or two or cultivate a productive one.
+Anyway, as my kids have started to age out of the too-young-to-be-thoughtful phase, I figured they should make resolutions, too, in hopes that they could improve on a challenging habit or two or cultivate a productive one.
 But, now, a couple years into it, I realize that the value in the exercise isn’t in whether or not my kids stick to their goals; at this age, the very act of making the resolutions is valuable.
 Here are a few reasons why:

 So if you’re a resolution naysayer, maybe this is the year to reconsider.
-Along with the chance for six-pack abs, your kids may actually learn some real world skills.
+Along with the chance for six-pack abs, your kids may become architects of their own growth.
 Wouldn’t that be something.